kilroy-code/distributed-security/docs/implementation.md

 - Finally, a team may specify a "recovery member".
 The question (or an indicator of the question) is stored (unencrypted) with they (encrypted) key in the cloud, and the symmetric encrypt/decrypt key is dervied from the _answer_ to the question.
 As with any other team key data, neither the application nor the authors of Distributed Security can decrypt a recovery key.

 This search for valid keys is repeated for each new operation, because an individual may lose their membership in a team at any time.
 Thus each operation involves a number of round trips corresponding to the depth of membership in the team, which is rarely more than a few levels.
 (The fan out or "breadth" of a team having multiple members increases the traffic because the stored encrypted team keys are larger with more members, but the latency of access is only related to the depth of the teams because each member at the same level of a team is verified in parallel.)

+There is also code here that handles deep auditable validation.
+A user can sign for a team and cosign as the specific member of the team.
+During verification, both are verified, and additionally, we (optionally) check that the member is still on team at the time of verification.
+Additionally, we optionally check that signature is not made before the a given time, such as the time that the team was last created.
+We use this to protect the cloud storage of wrapped keys.
+The code is somewhat complicated by the need to bootstrap the signing for the first version of the wrapped keys.

 ## Web Worker and IFrame.